What’s UK’s most beneficial accounting practice management software for 2022

 Accounts Production, Capium’s bookkeeping module, your payroll, HMRC

-The clunky appearance of their website and seemingly small size of this outfit is somewhat misleading.
-They may be small, but they’ve been around for more than 25 years – now this can mean one of two things, they really know their stuff, or the product is flagging in the shadow of modern, slick competition from the likes of Senta, Capium and Uku.
+The clunky appearance of the accounting practice management softwares website and the seemingly small size of this outfit is somewhat misleading.
+They may be small, but they’ve been around for more than 25 years – now this can mean one of two things: they really know their stuff, or the product is flagging in the shadow of modern, slick competition from the likes of Senta, Capium and Uku.

-The vibe you get is that they’re ‘old skool’, with a very early 00s feel to the website and style of language they use.
-This might appeal to older, more traditional accountants, but will it cut it with the next gen?
+The vibe you get is that they’re ‘old school, with a very early 00s feel to the website and style of language they use.
+This might appeal to older, more traditional accountants, but will it cut it with the next-gen?

-The support side of the offering is pushed heavily here, with specific focus on the human element of their product.
-And to be fair they have some solid feedback from their customers.
-However, unlike some of the contenders here, this company offers a wide range of services as well as practice management, and naturally, there is always the risk of spreading yourself too thin.
+The support side of the offering is pushed heavily here, with a specific focus on the human element of their product.
+And to be fair, they have some solid feedback from their customers.
+However, unlike some of the contenders here, this company offers a wide range of services and practice management, and naturally, there is always the risk of spreading yourself too thin.

 Now, with such a traditional offering it’s not a surprise that the pricing structure comes from the mid-90s either, but that doesn’t necessarily mean it’s expensive – in fact far from it.
 At £597 per year for unlimited clients, with an additional £245 for their CRM, this equates to just 70 quid a month for everything included.
 Still pricier than our favourites, but not at all bad considering they give you a personal ‘walk through’ when you sign up.